 Want to reach a lot of new people?
 Try a lookalike audience.

 A lookalike audience is a group of people who “look like” or have the same characteristics and interests as people who are already engaged with your brand on Facebook.
 Try it out to reach more people who might be interested in what you’re offering!

 Targeting Tips for Customer Retention

 Generally speaking, social media fits in top of the sales funnel, typically in the awareness stage.
 According to Sprout Social, 55% of consumers learn about new brands on social!

 With the right strategy, you can not only reach those new consumers on social media, but also use it to retain your existing customer base.
 Let’s take a look at a few useful ad targeting tips for customer retention.

 8. Add a Remarketing Pixel

 On average, it takes 3 to 4 visits to your website for your visitors to actually think of purchasing from you.
-Remarketing your potential customers on Facebook is the best way to persuade them to revisit and make a purchase on your site.
+Remarketing to your potential customers on Facebook is the best way to persuade them to revisit and make a purchase on your site.

-Remarketing allows you to target your potential customers on Facebook who have shown an interest in your offer by visiting your website.
+Remarketing allows you to target your potential customers on Facebook who have already shown an interest in your offer by visiting your website.
 To target your recent website visitors on Facebook, you’ll need to add a remarketing pixel on your site.